GegenWindPhoto/law.photography-content/laws/Denmark/drones.md

 Yes, at least if your drone weighs more than 250g.
 If you have an adress and can authenticate yourself with NemID in Denmark you can take the amateur / noncommercial license here: [dronetegn.dk][]

-If you want to fly within densely populated areas or closer to airports, you'll need
+If you want to fly within densely populated areas or closer to airports, you'll need the next level of permit, which actually requires training and is more like a drivers license, a _dronebevis_.

 ## Where can I fly my Drone in Denmark?